saadricklamar/philosophers-backend/README.md

 }
 ```

-## /api/philosophers/:id
+## /api/works/:id

 ### **`DELETE`**

-Making an API call to this endpoint deletes the philosopher with the specified id.
+Making an API call to this endpoint deletes a work with the specified id.

 #### Required:
-An id that corresponds to a philosopher present in the database must be provided in the URL.
+An id that corresponds to a work present in the database must be provided in the URL.

 URL with specified id: